EnergyInnovation/eps-docs/docs/models/china-igdp.md

 ### **3.4.9.1 - May 15, 2024**

 * Data Updates
-  * Modified other rural energy consumption structure bldgs/BCEU to avoid negative values in 2059 and 2060.
+  * Modified other rural energy consumption structure in bldgs/BCEU to avoid negative values in 2059 and 2060.

 ### **3.4.9 - April 15, 2024**